quisquous/cactbot/docs/CactbotCustomization.md

 to understand what the various fields of each trigger means.

-In general, the pattern to follow is to add a block of code to your `cactbot/user/raidboss.js` line that looks like this:
+In general, the pattern to follow is to add a block of code to your user-defined js file (e.g. `user/raidboss.js`) that looks like this:

 ```javascript
 Options.Triggers.push({